|| Nordic Center Home ||

 Despite having two exits, the lake is constantly supplied by springs and small streams such that it produces about 1.5-2 million gallons per day of outflow, even without rain.
 So the 2 million gallons the Center system may use over the course of a winter are almost literally the proverbial "drop in the bucket".

-When will you make snow?
+When do you make snow?

 We anticipate needing to make snow in November in order to have some skiing at Thanksgiving, sometimes in December to be sure there is snow for Christmas, and as needed during thaws that threaten to stop skiing in January, February & March.

-Where will you make the snow?
+Where do you make the snow?

-We will produce the snow right on our soccer fields using three of the quieter fan-style snow guns and then move the snow around as needed.
+We produce the snow right on our soccer fields using three of the quieter fan-style snow guns and then move the snow around as needed.
 We hope to ensure snow cover on several kilometers of our core trails, specifically Lemon's Haunt, and our new homologated sprint course.
 Our next priority is the longer 3.75k homologated course.

 In some cases, snowmaking involves additives, is it the Center's plan to use these sorts of chemicals?

 We do not use any of these nucleators in our process.

 While we know we haven't answered every question, we hope that we've given you an understanding of the project and why we took it on.
 We feel that snow-making has been a very positive addition to the Center, local community and broader ski community as well in the coming years.
 Should you have any further questions, please email us at email@example.com.